 “(2) The total annual payment the adult public charter, early childhood education public charter, or residential public charter school is projected to receive for School Year 2021-2022, based on the school’s unverified October 15, 2021 enrollment count, is less than 95% of the total annual payment the school actually received for School Year 2019-2020.

-“(c)(1) No later than December 31, 2021, OSSE shall award each eligible school its stabilization funding amount.
+“(c)(1)(A) No later than December 31, 2021, OSSE shall award each eligible school its stabilization funding amount.

+“(B) For purposes of calculating the stabilization funding amount owed to an adult public charter school that also operates an alternative program, all students counted as being enrolled in the alternative program shall be counted as being enrolled in the adult public charter school.

-“(2) Notwithstanding paragraph (1) of this subsection, if the total amount of funds required to provide each eligible school its stabilization funding amount is more than $10,208,530, OSSE shall pay to each eligible school a proportional share of available funds equal to the product of the school’s stabilization funding amount multiplied by the stabilization factor.
+“(2) Notwithstanding paragraph (1)(A) of this subsection, if the total amount of funds required to provide each eligible school its stabilization funding amount is more than $10,208,530, OSSE shall pay to each eligible school a proportional share of available funds equal to the product of the school’s stabilization funding amount multiplied by the stabilization factor.

 “(d) Payments allocated pursuant to this section shall be supplemental to other funds a school may receive from the District and shall not supplant other funds to which a school or local education agency is entitled, including pursuant to this act or federal law.

+“(e) Any funds in excess of the funds required to satisfy the requirements of subsection (b) of this section shall be transferred , to the Office of Victim Services and Justice Grants for the Access to Justice program by December 31, 2021.

-“(e) For the purposes of this section, the term:
+“(f) For the purposes of this section, the term:

-“(1) “Adult public charter school” means a public charter school or a program in a public charter school that, during School Year 2021-2022, was identified as an adult education performance management framework school by the District of Columbia Public Charter School Board; provided that, all students enrolled in a public charter school or program serving both adult and alternative students shall be considered enrolled in an adult education program for the purposes of this section.
+“(1) “Adult public charter school” means a public charter school or a program in a public charter school that, during School Year 2021-2022, was identified as an adult education performance management framework school by the District of Columbia Public Charter School Board

 “(2) “Annual payment” means the sum of the quarterly payments described in section 107b, including all applicable weightings provided pursuant to sections 105, 106, and 106a.

-“(3) “Early childhood education public charter school" means a public charter school LEA whose prekindergarten 3 and prekindergarten 4 student enrollment comprised at least 33% of the public charter school LEA’s total enrollment during School Year 2019-2020 and whose LEA will serve only grades pre-kindergarten 3 up to third grade for School Year 2021-2022 or a public charter school that is an adult public charter school that also serves grades prekindergarten 3 and grades prekindergarten 4; provided, that if a public charter school LEA served more grades in School Year 2019-2020 than it serves during School Year 2021-2022, the percentage of the public charter school LEA’s prekindergarten 3 and prekindergarten 4 student enrollment shall be calculated using only the grade bands that the public charter school serves in School Year 2021-2022.
+“(3) “Early childhood education public charter school” means:

+“(A) A public charter school LEA whose prekindergarten 3 and prekindergarten 4 student enrollment comprised at least 33% of the public charter school LEA’s total enrollment during School Year 2019-2020 and whose LEA will serve only grades pre-kindergarten 3 up to third grade in School Year 2021-2022; provided, that if a public charter school LEA served more grades in School Year 2019-2020 than it serves in School Year 2021-2022, the percentage of the public charter school LEA’s prekindergarten 3 and prekindergarten 4 student enrollment shall be calculated using only the grade bands that the public charter school serves in School Year 2021-2022; or

+“(B) A public charter school that is an adult public charter school that also serves grades prekindergarten 3 and grades prekindergarten 4.

-“(4) “Eligible school” means an adult public charter school, early childhood education public charter school, or residential public charter school that meets the criteria for funding described in subsection (b)(2) of this section.
+“(4) “Eligible school” means an adult public charter school, an early childhood education public charter school, or a residential public charter school that meets the criteria for funding described in subsection (b)(2) of this section.

 “(5) “LEA” means any individual District public charter school, or any group of public charter schools operating under a single charter.”